kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_crafting.md

 - Bark or palm fiber

 **Instructions**
-1. Gather the fibers into loosely held bundles of even thickness.
+1. Gather the fibers into a loose bundle.
+2. Hold the bundle near the center and twist one side clockwise until a kink forms.
+3. Fold the bundle in half at the kink.
-2. Twist the top bundle clockwise.
+4. Twist the top half clockwise.
-3. Twist the two bundles together counterclockwise.
+5. Twist the two halves together counterclockwise.
-4. Repeat the process until you have a full strand.
+6. Repeat the process until you have a full strand.
 If a material is running out, add more material to it and twist it in.

 ![](file:///android_asset/survival_guide/139.webp)

-TODO: Improve this section and maybe put a custom graphic because this one is not very good.

 ### Rope
 Rope is made by braiding multiple strands of twine together.
 It is stronger than twine and can be used for heavier tasks.